-A group of breeding judges assesses the horse’s conformation from the ground, giving marks for the different traits, and then watch the horse in action on a track, to judge the rideabilities.
+When a horse is evaluated, a group of breeding judges (usually three) assesses the horse’s conformation from the ground, giving marks for the different traits, and then watches the horse in action on a straight track, to evaluate the horse's riding abilities.

 The official breeding goal is to preserve all possible varieties of coat colour within the breed.
 It still should be kept in mind that some colour variations are correlated with genetic or physical defects that should be avoided.
 Read more about the colours here.

 The horse’s character should enable it to be used for different roles.
 It should be calm, friendly and cooperative, as well as courageous and reliable.
 The breeding goal encompasses everything from sensitive and willing horses to calmer types, but always with an emphasis on willingness to perform.
 Read more about the character here

 The conformation should be functional and promote the health and durability of the horse where carrying ability, natural gaiting ability and the capacity to move under a rider in balance and correct body function are paramount.
 The conformation should also be characterized by beauty and attractive appearance with an emphasis on strength and muscularity.

 The aim is to breed a quality gaited horse that has a natural ability to carry a rider in balance, self-carriage and is beautiful when ridden, a horse that is agile, sure-footed and with good stamina – a true Icelandic gæðingur.
 The main goal with regards to the gaiting ability is that the gaits have correct beat and body function, the horse is moving freely in an even rhythm.
 The gaits should moreover possess suppleness, lightness, long strides and speed capacity.
 Read more about the gaits here.

 The above text is an excerpt from a document published by FEIF